India Jane Birley

-India Jane Birley (born 1961) is a British artist and businesswoman.
-Her father, Mark Birley, opened the private member's club Annabel's, named for her mother, Lady Annabel Goldsmith, in the early 1960s and Birley ran the club with her brother, Robin Birley, during her father's ill health in the 2000s.
+India Jane Birley (born 14 January 1961) is a British artist and businesswoman.
+Her father, Mark Birley, opened the private member's club Annabel's, named after her mother, Lady Annabel Goldsmith, in the early 1960s and Birley ran the club with her brother, Robin Birley, during her father's ill health in the 2000s.
 She later became estranged from her brother, and her father's estate was left to her to be placed in trust for her son.

 Birley is an established portrait artist and has illustrated her mother's books.
 In 2011 she bought Charleston Manor, the Sussex estate of her paternal grandfather, the portrait artist Oswald Birley.

 Biography

 Early life

 Birley was born in 1961 in London, England, the daughter of Lady Annabel Vane-Tempest-Stewart and Mark Birley.
 Her paternal grandfather was the society and royal portrait painter Oswald Birley.
 She has two brothers, Rupert (presumed deceased) and Robin; and three half-siblings, Zac, Jemima, and Ben Goldsmith, from her mother's relationship with James Goldsmith, Lady Annabel's second husband.

 Birley described her father as "not very affectionate" and "not the easiest of people" and that he only came to respect her after she cared for him during the illness of his last years.
 She felt her father recognised that she could run a house " ... full of my own style, which he liked.
 From then on he had a new respect for me.
 He liked people who could make him laugh — I think I could make him laugh".
 As a child she resorted to eating Winalot dog food in an attempt to win her father's affections; in a 2013 interview she said that her father's many dogs " ... received masses of love and affection.
 (Ours) was never an active jealousy, because we loved the dogs too.
 We knew the pecking order".
 As a child she once gave up her bedroom to provide more space for her father's boots and shoes.
 Birley described her father as "formidable" saying that he could " ... scowl and smile at the same time.
 For a child it's a very, very odd feeling.
 With an adult it's bliss, because you can figure out the subtlety, but with a child it's terrifying".

 As a child she witnessed a tiger attack her brother Robin at the private zoo of John Aspinall.
 The attack left him with severe injuries and facial disfigurement.
 Her elder brother Rupert disappeared while swimming off the coast of Togo in 1986.
 Birley was aged 24 at the time of her brother's disappearance and said that "It changed everything forever ...
 I don't think any of us will ever get over it".